A Survey on LLM-as-a-Judge: Applications

 LLMs have shown growing capabilities in providing professional advice in specialized fields such as legal consultation, particularly excelling in tasks like text summarization and legal reasoning.
-However, compared to other fields, the legal sector is more concerned about potential biases and factual inaccuracies within LLMs.
-Similar to the finance domain, existing research in law can be divided into two main categories.

-The first category focuses on developing LLM evaluators specifically for legal applications by addressing professional limitations or designing evaluators themselves.
-For example, Cheong et al. (2024) propose a four-dimensional framework for constructing responsible LLMs for legal advice, emphasizing (a) user attributes and behaviors, (b) the nature of queries, (c) AI capabilities, and (d) social impacts~\cite{cheong2024not}.
-Ryu et al. (2023) developed Eval-RAG, a retrieval-augmented generator (RAG)-based evaluator that assesses the validity of LLM-generated legal texts.
-Testing on a Korean legal question-answering task, they found that combining Eval-RAG with traditional LLM evaluation methods aligns more closely with human expert evaluations~\cite{ryu2023retrieval}.

-The second category of research involves creating benchmarks for evaluating LLM applicability in legal scenarios.
-Examples include multi-domain evaluation sets, such as the IndoCareer dataset for professional exams in Indonesia~\cite{koto2024cracking} and LegalBench, a collaboratively built benchmark for assessing legal reasoning capabilities in LLMs across multiple domains and languages~\cite{guha2024legalbench}.
-These benchmarks are often language-specific like LexEval for Chinese legal texts~\cite{li2024lexeval} and Eval-RAG for Korean ~\cite{ryu2023retrieval}.
-Other benchmarks target specific attributes, such as ethics~\cite{zhang2024evaluation} and harmfulness~\cite{andriushchenko2024agentharm}.
+Given the complexity, sensitivity, and societal importance of legal decisions, the legal domain exhibits heightened concerns regarding potential biases, factual inaccuracies, and transparency challenges inherent in LLM-based evaluators.
+Thus, rigorous evaluation methodologies are imperative for responsible deployment in this context.